Family life

 You may think you’re doing your kids a favour by lending a helping hand with their homework, but Professor Leslie Stuart Rose, director of elementary teacher education at the Ontario Institute for Studies in Education at the University of Toronto says being involved in your child’s schoolwork doesn’t mean doing their homework for them, but rather, cheering them on while they do it themselves.
 “Praise the behaviour that supports learning,” says Rose.

 “I can’t do it!
 It’s too hard!”
-These cries for help often cause parents to rush to their children’s defense, lending a hand on assignments.
+These cries for help often cause parents to rush to their children’s defence, lending a hand on assignments.
 While maintaining distance from your child’s homework can be difficult, especially if they appear to be struggling, Annie Kidder, Director of People for Education, says this is exactly what we should do.
 “Provide help without rescuing,” she says.
-If your child is having difficulty with an assignment, offer suggestions on how he can get help — whether that’s a resource book or asking a teacher.
-“It shows them you have confidence in them to figure it out on their own,” says Kidder.
+If your child is struggling with an assignment, offer suggestions on how he can get help — whether that’s a resource book or asking a teacher.
+“It shows them you have confidence in them to figure it out independently,” says Kidder.

 Doing homework in front of the TV or switching between a math textbook and a video game can lead to sloppy work and poor work habits.
 “When our brains go back and forth between two or more tasks, we lose efficiency,” says Rose.
 She recommends young children unplugged while doing homework.
 As children mature, however, Rose says they can make their own decisions about media-assisted homework time.
 “Some may find they work better listening to music in the background.
 It depends on the task and the type of thinking it demands,” she says.